 Composition: A composition is a grouping of components that form together to make up the schema.

-Condition: In Platform Launch, a condition is a rule component that evaluates a logical statement that must return
+Condition: In the context of tags, a condition is a rule component that evaluates a logical statement that must return

 false.
 All conditions must evaluate to